wix-incubator/wix-rest-docs/inbox/guides/Example Flows.md

     The response includes matching contacts in the returned `contacts` array.
-    An email address can belong to more than one contact, so your app must handle situations when multiple contacts are returned.
+    An email address can belong to more than one contact, so you must handle situations when multiple contacts are returned.

 3. Get the conversation ID with [Get or Create Conversation][get-or-create-conversation].